Minnesota lawmakers and friends identified Alex Pretti as the man shot and killed by a federal immigration agent Saturday morning in Minneapolis.

-Minneapolis Police Chief Brian O’Hara confirmed that federal immigration agents shot and killed a man on Nicollet Avenue Saturday morning, marking the third agents shot a civilian in the city this month.
+Earlier in the day, Minneapolis Police Chief Brian O’Hara confirmed that federal immigration agents fatally shot a man on Nicollet Avenue near W. 26th Street, marking the third time an agent shot a civilian in the city this month.

 O’Hara, who appeared at a late-morning news conference with Mayor Jacob Frey, said the man was a 37-year-old white Minneapolis resident and U.S. citizen whose only known infractions were traffic tickets.
 O’Hara said police learned of the man’s identity when they were sent to the hospital where he was transported.
 He did not disclose the man’s name.

-In reaction to a media question about the federal government’s assertion that the man had a gun, O’Hara said the man has a permit to carry firearms.
+In reaction to a media question about the federal government’s assertion that the man had a gun, O’Hara said the man is a lawful gun owner and has a permit to carry firearms.
 The chief said police have not received information from the federal government about what led up to the shooting, and that Minneapolis police have limited information based on a video of the shooting posted on social media.

 The shooting occurred on Nicollet Avenue near W. 26th street.
 The popular street is affectionately known as “Eat Street,” because it’s home to several ethnic restaurants and other businesses that draw customers throughout the day.
 The area is also racially diverse.